sergeykomlach/AdvancedBiometricPromptCompat/biometric-zkfinger/README.md

 their own application package according to ZKTeco's terms.
 Do not commit those artifacts to this repository or publish them through this module.

-For local Debug development only, private vendor artifacts may be kept under `biometric-zkfinger/vendor-sdk/`.
-Its three JARs are required to compile this direct adapter; its ABI-matched native libraries are consumed only in the Debug variant.
+For local adapter compilation, private vendor artifacts must be kept under `biometric-zkfinger/vendor-sdk/`.
+Its three JARs are required to compile this direct adapter; its ABI-matched native libraries are consumed only by the sample app's Debug variant, never by the library (including its Debug AAR).
 This directory is Git-ignored and never becomes a release or published Maven dependency.
 A consumer APK that omits the runtime fails closed: the provider is unavailable and does not crash the process.

+`:app:assembleSdkAbsent` builds a consumer with both optional wrappers but without their vendor runtimes.
+Building these wrappers from source still requires the official compile-only SDKs.

 The manager stores enrolled templates in protected encrypted preferences and reloads them into `ZKFingerService` for each active capture session.
 USB device permission is requested at runtime.